Abdelrahman142/Abdelrahman142/README.md

 #  About Me:

-I am a dedicated fourth-year student in the Data Science Department with a strong foundation in cloud computing, DevOps practices, and data engineering.
+I am a dedicated Graduated From Data Science Department with a strong foundation in cloud computing, DevOps practices, and data engineering.
 My academic background and hands-on projects have equipped me with the ability to design, build, and maintain scalable data pipelines while also implementing robust, cloud-based infrastructure using DevOps tools and automation.

 I have practical experience with Docker, Kubernetes, AWS, Terraform, Jenkins, and Linux, alongside proficiency in Python, SQL, and ETL processes, enabling me to bridge the gap between data engineering and DevOps.
 I am passionate about leveraging these skills to streamline workflows, optimize cloud resources, and deliver reliable, data-driven solutions.